RallyTechServices/summary-dashboards/progress-by-project/README.md

 "Projects" on the y axis are the direct children of the current Rally project.
 Data is aggregated from their descendants.

+The admin settings panel will allow you to pick the text that appears for when no iteration has been selected.
+It defaults to "PI Scope."

+This app CAN be put onto a release scoped custom page.
+If it is on a non-scoped page, the app's scope selector will show a dropdown for release.
+Otherwise, it uses the release from the page scoping.

 ## Development Notes

 ### First Load